-4.6.3.2 Subject to applicable rules and regulations of FERC and to the extent Generator Owner has an account with the Virginia Power that may be credited, a credit to the charge for reactive supply and voltage control under the OATT (Schedule 2, Reactive Supply and Voltage Control from Generation Sources Service) may be applied to the Generator Owner’s account to reflect its contribution to reactive supply and voltage support from generation sources made by the Generator Owner, or Virginia Power may reimburse the Generator Owner directly if such amounts are greater than the monetary value of the credit offered by Virginia Power for application under the OATT.
+4.6.3.2 Subject to applicable rules and regulations of FERC and to the extent Generator Owner has an account with Virginia Power that may be credited, a credit to the charge for reactive supply and voltage control under the OATT (Schedule 2, Reactive Supply and Voltage Control from Generation Sources Service) may be applied to the Generator Owner’s account to reflect its contribution to reactive supply and voltage support from generation sources made by the Generator Owner, or Virginia Power may reimburse the Generator Owner directly if such amounts are greater than the monetary value of the credit offered by Virginia Power for application under the OATT.
 In the event that Generator Owner is not the transmission service customer or it does not have an account with Virginia Power that may be credited, Virginia Power shall pay Generator Owner, within thirty (30) days of receipt of Generator Owner’s invoice therefor, an amount equal to the credit that would have otherwise been applied.

 4.7 Protection and System Quality - Generator Owner shall, at its expense, install, maintain, and operate system protection facilities, including such protective and regulating devices as are identified by order, rule or regulation of any duly-constituted regulatory authority having jurisdiction, or as are otherwise necessary to protect personnel and equipment and to minimize deleterious effects to Virginia Power’s electric service operation arising from the Facility.
 Any such protective or regulating devices that may be required on Virginia Power’s Transmission system, including any Distribution Facilities, in connection with the operation of the Facility shall be installed by Virginia Power at Generator Owner’s expense.
+[Needs to be subject to provisions dealing with advance agreement on costs.]

 Virginia Power shall have the right, using Good Utility Practice, to review and approve all protective relaying logic equipment, including equipment settings, drawings, and functionality associated with each Facility.

 Protection Systems Upgrade - Virginia Power shall upgrade its protection systems in accordance with Good Utility Practice, as necessary, to maintain the safe and reliable operation of the Transmission System.
 Any costs related to the upgrade of such protection systems that are directly assignable to the Facility(ies) shall be borne by Generator Owner.
-Generator Owner shall upgrade its protective relaying systems, as necessary, at its own expense, to the same technological standards as that installed by Virginia Power to maintain compatible operation with the Virginia Power Transmission System.
+[How will these costs be assigned?]Generator Owner shall upgrade its protective relaying systems, as necessary, at its own expense, to the same technological standards as that installed by Virginia Power to maintain compatible operation with the Virginia Power Transmission System.

 4.9 Outages, Interruptions, and Disconnection - In accordance with Good Utility Practice, each Party may, in close cooperation with the other, remove from service its facilities that may impact the other Party’s facilities as necessary to perform maintenance or testing or to install or replace equipment.
-Absent the existence or imminence of an Emergency Condition, the Party scheduling a removal of a facility from service will use best efforts to schedule such removal on a date mutually acceptable to both Parties, in accordance with Good Utility Practice.
+Absent the existence or imminence of an Emergency Condition, the Party scheduling a removal of a facility from service will use commercially reasonable efforts to schedule such removal on a date mutually acceptable to both Parties, in accordance with Good Utility Practice.

 4.9.1 Outage Restoration.